fero-chris94/Pizza_Sales_Data_-Analysis/README.md

 ## Credits

-This project was carried out by [Your Name] as a part of [Your Project or Course].
-For any questions or inquiries, please contact [Your Email Address].
+This project was carried out by Christopher Ereforokuma.
+For any questions or inquiries, please contact cereforokuma@gmail.com
 ---

 Feel free to customize this README with your name, project details, and contact information.
 You can also provide additional context or instructions as needed.